stockle/Reachable/README.md

 # Reachable
 Last year for LinkedIn Reach I wrote a LaTeX doc to answer the questions thinking I would have to submit a file.

+It ended up being three separate text fields.

-Well they only accept the first 400 apps and those go quick.
+They only accept the first 400 apps and those go quick.

 Lost 5 minutes copy and pasting.